rednebmas/TouchBubble/README.md

 TouchBubble
 ===========
-This project was inspired by what I'm calling touch bubbles in Google's apps (most notably their Maps app).
+This project was inspired by the Google Maps app.

 To use, copy the UIView+TouchBubble category into your project.
 To add the touch bubble to a view, call the method `addTouchBubble` on the view.
 Don't forget to `#import UIView+TouchBubble.h`.